viccon/sturdyc/README.md

 # Stampede protection

-Cache stampedes (also known as thundering herd) occur when many requests for a particular piece of data, which has just expired or been evicted from the cache, come in at once.

-Preventing this has been one of the key objectives for this package.
+When we're consuming data through `sturdyc` we'll get automatic protection against cache stampedes.
+Cache stampades (also known as thundering herd) occur when many requests for a particular piece of data, which has just expired or been evicted from the cache, come in at once.
+Preventing this has been one of the key objectives.
 We do not want to cause a significant load on an underlying data source every time one of our keys expires.
 To address this, `sturdyc` performs _in-flight_ tracking for every key.

-We can demonstrate this using the `GetOrFetch` function which, as I mentioned before, takes a key, and a function for retrieving the data if it's not in the cache.
-The cache is going to ensure that we never have more than a single request per key:
+We can demonstrate this using the `GetOrFetch` function which, as I mentioned earlier, takes a key, and a function for retrieving the data if it's not in the cache.
+The cache is going to ensure that we never have more than a single in-flight request per key:

 ```go
 	var count atomic.Int32